 So we all know it's got to happen.

-But it everything begins.
+But everything begins.

-And the President and I truly believe that every member of the Senate, but at least every Republican member of the Senate should vote to begin the debate and get us to those two choices that you just described, which is to to either just repeal only and then and then continue to discuss a replacement plan over the next two years.
+The President and I truly believe that every member of the Senate, but at least every Republican member of the Senate, should vote to begin the debate and get us to those two choices that you just described, which is to either just repeal only and then continue to discuss a replacement plan over the next two years, or as the President would prefer, we all prefer, is let's build on the good bill that passed the House of Representatives.

-But it all begin here's the thing, Sean.
+But it all begins.

-It all begins with the vote on Tuesday on that motion to proceed, and your listeners ought to know that.
+All begins with the vote on Tuesday on that motion to proceed, and your listeners ought to know that.

 Let me ask this.